matthewwicker/AdversarialRobustnessOfBNNs/Chapter6/README.md

-# Chapter 5 Code
+# Chapter 6 Code

-This directory contains all of the code to reproduce the experiments contained in chapter 5 of my thesis
+This directory contains the code to run probabilistic verification of BNNs with respect to the different notions of robustness presented in the Thesis.
+These are largely runner scripts for the code contained in the preliminary deepbayes package included in this repository.